AMADEUSUA/FP-Linux/README.md

 ![Image2](img/002.png)

 I used the `chmod` command with 2 arguments: `o-w` and `project_k.txt`.
-The `chmod` command changes permissions for files and directories.
+The `chmod` command changes permissions on files and directories.
 The first argument indicates how to change permissions (take write permission from other) and the second is our target file.
 Then, I used the `ls` command with `-la` option to check whether the command was successful.

 ![Image3](img/003.png)